-C. Leave Without Pay
+Section 2.
+Leave Without Pay

 Authorized leave without pay shall not extend an employee's date of eligibility for longevity pay increases and vacation accrual rates.
-Notwithstanding Article 6, Section 2.B.1 and B.2, an employee's eligibility for merit salary step increase shall be extended commensurately for each full pay period an employee is on authorized leave without pay except as provided by law.
+An employee's eligibility for merit salary step increase shall be extended commensurately for each full pay period an employee is on authorized leave without pay except as provided by law.

-D. Salary Status Upon Reemployment
+Section 3.
+Salary Status Upon Reemployment

-A full time or part time employee who resigns in good standing and is reappointed in the same or closely related class within the same classification series within one year of resignation shall be eligible, with the approval of the appointing authority, to be reappointed at any step up to and including the salary step received prior to resignation.
+A full time or part time employee who resigns in good standing and is reappointed in the same or closely related class within the same classification series within one (1) year of resignation shall be eligible, with the approval of the appointing authority, to be reappointed at any step up to and including the salary step received prior to resignation.
 If the appointing authority wishes to rehire the employee at a step which exceeds the step paid at the time of resignation, approval shall be required consistent with the Early Salary Range Step Advancement Policy.
-For purposes of vacation accrual and longevity pay, such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual and longevity pay table in effect at the time of resignation.
+For purposes of vacation accrual and longevity pay, such an employee shall receive credit for the amount of prior service in effect at the time of resignation and shall be restored to the place on the vacation accrual table and longevity pay table in effect at the time of resignation.

-ARTICLE 7.
+ARTICLE 6.
 DAYS AND HOURS OF WORK, PREMIUMS AND BONUSES